MohammadMaftoun/AutoML-in-Data-Science/README.md

 # Getting Started

 To get started with AutoML, you can explore the tutorials and examples provided in this repository.
-We recommend that you install one of the popular AutoML libraries and following along with the examples to understand how AutoML can be applied to different data science tasks.
+We recommend that you install one of the popular AutoML libraries and follow along with the examples to understand how AutoML can be applied to different data science tasks.

 # Contributing